According to the Bureau of Labor Statistics, 350 respiratory therapists were licensed to practice in Montana in 2013.

 You will have to provide proof of 24 hours of continuing education credits every two years.
 You are not required to provide this until you have been licensed for a full year.

-The types of credits that you can use are defined in Section 24.213 of Montana’s respiratory care practitioner rules.
 Some of the sources of continuing education credits include courses approved by these organizations:

 - American Association for Respiratory Care